sheldonucr/physics_based_em_assessment_analysis/README.md

 # The new physics-based EM models
 The site contains the recently developed physics-based predictable EM models for general multi-branch interconnect trees and structures which can consider varying current and temperature stressing for both normal and stream stressing conditions.
 The new physics-based EM models and full-chip assessment techniques can perform model validation for accurate, yet efficient EM sign-off analysis at design stage and EM-aware reliability management at run time for nanometer VLSI chips.

-The first new physics-accurate EM models was developped for single wire based on the first-principle based stress evolution phyiscs.
+The first new physics-accurate EM models was developed for single wire based on the first-principle based stress evolution physics.
 The work was published in DAC'14.
-The model can predict the mean time to fialure (MTTF) of single wire stressed by constant current dentisty and temperature.
+The model can predict the mean time to failure (MTTF) of single wire stressed by constant current dentistry and temperature.

-The secon physics-based EM model is an extension of the first EM models (DAC'14) for considering the time-varying current density and temperature.
+The second physics-based EM model is an extension of the first EM models (DAC'14) for considering the time-varying current density and temperature.
 We call it dynamic EM models.
 The work has been published in ASPDAC'16.

-# Matlab codes for the newly developed phyiscs-based EM models:
+# Matlab codes for the newly developed physics-based EM models:

-I Matlab codes for DAC'14 [1]
+## I Matlab codes for DAC'14 [1]

     time_to_failure.m